EGA96-15/EGA96-15/README.md

 •	🌱Actualmente estoy aprendiendo metodologías ágiles.

-•	📫 Puedes contactarme al correo “esteban@uninnova.mx”
+•	📫 Puedes contactarme al correo esteban@uninnova.mx

 <!---
 EGA96-15/EGA96-15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.